-Only true New Jersey residents know that our lovely Garden State is chock full of perks – there are diners open at all hours of the day, a (sometimes) quick drive down the shore, and, of course, delicious Italian food at our disposal just about everywhere — especially in Hoboken and Jersey City.
+True New Jersey residents know that our lovely Garden State is chock full of perks: there are diners open at all hours of the day, a (sometimes) quick drive down the shore, and, of course, delicious Italian food at our disposal just about everywhere — especially in Hoboken and Jersey City.
 And while it’s not hard to get the best pizza in Hoboken and Jersey City, getting good pasta is a different story.
-We covered the best pasta spots in Hoboken here, so now we’re sharing the best Italian restaurants in Jersey City for delicious pasta.
+We covered the best pasta spots in Hoboken, so now we’re sharing the best Italian restaurants in Jersey City for delicious pasta.
+Whether you’re craving spaghetti, fettuccini, ravioli, gnocchi, or something else, we’ve got you covered.
 Read on for the best places to go for pasta in Jersey City.

 15 Fox Place | 15 Fox Place

-One of Jersey City’s best-kept secrets, this by-reservation-only exclusive restaurant is only open on Fridays, Saturdays, and Sundays.
-Literally situated inside of a house (hence the name), diners are seated in one of a few intimate rooms; aptly named The Library, The Patio, The Garden Room, and more, and treated to a six-course Prix fix menu that is always a surprise.
+One of Jersey City’s best-kept secrets, this by-reservation-only restaurant is open on Fridays, Saturdays, and Sundays.
+Literally situated inside of a house (hence the name), diners are seated in one of a few intimate rooms aptly named The Library, The Patio, The Garden Room, and more, and everyone is treated to a six-course prix fixe menu that is always a surprise.
 A new menu each Monday means there is always something to look forward to, but the sample menu on the site includes handmade ravioli with Sunday sauce and Garganelli with brandied shrimp in cream sauce — that’s enough to pique our interest.

 Battello | 502 Washington Boulevard

-Delectable, house-made pastas paired with an incredible view of the Manhattan skyline?
+Delectable, house-made pasta paired with an incredible view of the Manhattan skyline?
 It’s the perfect combo, and you’ll find it at Battello.
-While some of the pasta dishes rotate seasonally, the classics include gnocchi, and squid ink torchio.
-Gluten-free options are available.
+While some of the pasta dishes rotate seasonally, the classics include gnocchi and squid ink Torchio.
+Gluten-free options are also available.

 Corto | 507 Palisade Avenue